wmclt/pycniospores/README.md

 # pycniospores

+A simulation of up to 10k particles, inspired on a video by **CodeParade**: https://www.youtube.com/watch?v=Z_zmZ23grXE The particles come in a number of configurations that either attract or repulse each other.

 Average FPS with 600 SPORES: 60 FPS.
 Suggestion: first do a `cargo build --release` before running it.

+## Best Rust Analyzer themes
+more distinctions in colors = better
+* GitHub Dark
+* Electron dark
+* Firefox Quantum Dark
+* Bluloco Dark Theme

 ## Literature